The

 Horror Stories/Terror Tales (See Women In Peril, later in this list)

 Horror Trading Cards (Imagex Products, 1992) 72 black & white photos of various B films.
 Movie cast and credits on the reverse.
+See back.
 Retail: $8

 Horror Zone Tattoos (Hostess Chips, circa 1990s?, Ontario Canada) Set of 31 temporary tattoos found in individually in bags of Hostess Chips or Humpty Dumpty Chips.
 Images were color drawings of spiders, cuts, stitches, flies, and so forth.
 (To view, one can either apply them or just hold them to the light.)
 They measure 1 13/16" x 1 5/16".
 Retail: Unknown.